nicoolel/strideandskate/README.md

 I picked up roller skating over the pandemic as a way to get outdoors.
 I was overwhelemed with information such as which skates to get, what basics to practice first, and what type of skating I wanted to do.

 This app serves as a platform to connect with rollerskaters through progress posts.
-You are able to share your progress and like and comment on the posts of others.

 I'd like to implement a map feature where rollerskaters can pin their favourite skate spots around the world.
 Also I'd like to implemement a review feature on roller skates and everything associated with it (wheels, bearings, accessories).